 Scroll Down and choose the correct form based upon your dates of travel.
 Instructions for completing the Travel Expense Reimbursement Form are below the form links.
 NOTE: Read the appropriate section ( For Day-Only Travel; For Overnight Travel in the contiguous US ; or For Overnight Out-of-Country Travel ) to know which paperwork is needed for reimbursement.

-NOTE: If your travel date started January 1, 2016 or before and continued through or after December 31, 2015, use either form above and Accounts Payable will make any state-mandated adjustments.
-If your travel dates are prior to July 1, 2015, the time has expired for reimbursement.
+NOTE: If your travel date started prior to January 1, 2017 and continued through or after December 31, 2016, use either form above and Accounts Payable will make any state-mandated adjustments.
+If your travel dates are prior to July 1, 2016, the time has expired for reimbursement.

 Click on the appropriate highlighted link ABOVE to download the Travel Expense Reimbursement Form that corresponds to your dates of travel.
 The form is an Excel document so it will do all of the calculations for you!
 (Using Internet Explorer works best.
 It is a “read only” form, so please save it to your hard drive before completing.
 When you click on the link above, you will get a box with instructions on how to save the document to your hard drive.
 After clicking, make sure “Save this File to Disk” is checked and click “ok.”
 Select the place on your hard drive to save the document.
 If you have difficulty saving this document to your hard drive, please call the help desk at ext.
 2255.
 After you have saved the form to your hard drive, complete the Travel Expense Reimbursement form using the following instructions: